Skip to main content

 When you are ready to apply this risk-first approach in your day-to-day payment workflow, see how Gruv for freelancers is structured.

 Trust the consistency behind the margin more than the headline percentage.
-Do not use a universal “good margin” number here.
-Add a current benchmark range only after verification for the specific industry and company type.
+Do not use a universal “good margin” number here; any margin benchmark needs industry and company-type source-record verification before use.
 Next, request consecutive income statements and a clear reconciliation from net profit or operating profit (EBIT) to EBITDA.

 Start by testing whether the client defines core terms consistently, because mixed definitions can distort the numbers and reduce trust.
 If they cannot clearly separate bookings, revenue, and EBITDA, treat the metric as weak for payment-risk decisions.
 Request current management reporting, confirm their definitions in writing, and use tighter terms, such as shorter cycles or upfront partial payment, until reporting is consistent.